CiscoDevNet/terraform-provider-ciscomcd/docs/resources/gateway.md

       }
     ]
     ```
-    For Azure, this attribute includes the Gateway Load Balancer Frontend IP resource path in the format as follows:
+    For Azure, this is represented as a single entry list of a map, where the map contains the attributes of the endpoint.
+An example format is shown as follows:

     ```hcl
     "gateway_gwlb_endpoints": [